patxipierce/rasyen/README.md

     - Meant to be used with the save-result filter Allows using a saved variable as list key (see example below).
 - `=remove-result`
     - Will remove the result from the list to it cannot appear again in other tag calls.
+- `=meta`
+     - Evaluates the tag again to check for more tags in the result

 Remember, filter order *matters* and they will be applied _from left to right_, so: